MisterEblan/simpliest-FFT-in-C/README.md

 By default `run.sh` execute `fft.out` (the result of building a project) and stream it in `spectre.txt` without any output in console.

-If `-p` flag added it will first print output in console and then run the executable again and strem it in `spectre.txt`.
+If `-p` flag added it will first print output in console and then run the executable again and stream it in `spectre.txt`.

 ### What's the output?